-IVAs or IVA loans were introduced to provide an alternative to bankruptcy.
+What is IVAs and how does it work?
+Loans such as IVA loans were meant to provide an alternative to bankruptcy.

-The types of debts dealt with by IVAs can include personal loans, credit card balances and other forms of “buy now, pay later” unsecured loans.
+IVAs deals with such debts as personal loans, credit card balances and other forms of “buy now, pay later” unsecured loans.

 An insolvency practitioner (IP) will help put the proposal to creditors and negotiate an agreement.
 The debtor will have to disclose full details of his or her financial circumstances.

-If more than 75 per cent of the creditors accept the terms of the proposal, it is binding on all the creditors.
+If more than 75% of the creditors accept the terms of the proposal, it is binding on all the creditors.
 Creditors can put forward changes to the proposal but the debtor can decide whether or not to accept them.

-Any interest and debt charges will be frozen and creditors are not allowed to demand additional payments.
-The debtor will make monthly payments, usually a minimum of £200, to the IP based on what it is agreed the debtor can afford.
-Once the final payment is made, any remaining debt is legally written off.
+Any interest and debt charges will then be frozen.
+Also, creditors will not be allowed to demand additional payments.
+However, the debtor will make monthly payments which is usually a minimum of £200.

 Getting a loan against your pension